lucapette/website/content/writing/my-programming-principles.md

 deep breath and ask yourself: so how do I want to use this code?
 Move away from the empty file back to to the caller site.
 Write the code like the problem you're solving is already solved the best way possible.
 No constraints, jot down a few lines of the code you want to use.
-It makes wonders.

 ### Forget about easy to change, make code easy to delete